World U-17 Hockey Challenge: Origins

 The inaugural World Under-17 Hockey Challenge took place in Quebec as the 1986 Quebec Esso Cup.
 At the time, it was considered the unofficial world championship of midget hockey.
 It was also used as a development tool for the Canadian Amateur Hockey Association to identify players for further development as well as expose them to their first taste of international competition.
 The tournament was among ten teams, five regional teams from Canada, Finland, Czechoslovakia, the United States, Sweden, and the Soviet Union.
 Team Quebec, led by future NHL first overall pick Pierre Turgeon captured gold by defeating the Soviets, who featured the likes of Sergei Fedorov and Alexander Mogilny.

 Prior to November 2014, the tournament was held from late December through to early January.
 Originally, Canada would field five teams, selected on a regional basis.

 Current tournament

 The World Under-17 Hockey Challenge has continued to grow over the years to the point where it is perhaps the largest annual event administered under Hockey Canada's own auspices.
-Although the tournament is not sanctioned by the IIHF, it attracts U17 teams from the United States, Sweden, and Russia on an annual basis and Czech Republic, Finland, and Slovakia on a semi-annual basis.
+Although the tournament is not sanctioned by the IIHF, it attracts U17 teams from the United States, Sweden, and Russia on an annual basis and Czechia, Finland, and Slovakia on a semi-annual basis.

 The tournament is currently held in November of each year.